Momotarō's Sea Eagles: National stereotypes depicted in the film

 The fictional character Bluto, the main antagonist of the Popeye cartoons, makes an appearance in this film as a stereotypical drunk.
 This is one of a number of examples of Axis nations using American cartoon characters to portray the United States in animated films, just as the Allied forces used Hitler, Mussolini, and Emperor Hirohito, as well as Nazis and Japanese soldiers in their propaganda films.

 Trivia

-The film is predated by two years, by the Chinese production Princess Iron Fan, which was 73 minutes long, and is recognised as the first Asian animated feature film.
+The film is predated by two years by the Chinese production Princess Iron Fan, which was 73 minutes long and is therefore recognised as the first Asian animated feature film.